-ECON 2010 Principles of Macroeconomics (3 credit hours)
+ECON 2030 Economic Principles (3 credit hours)

-Pre/co-requisites: Principles if Microeconomics, ECON 2000.
-Credit will not be given for both this course and ECON 2030.
+Pre/co-requisites: Must be eligible to enroll in College Algebra.
+Credit will not be given for both this course and ECON 2030 or ECON 2010.

 Instructor: Tulin Koray tkoray@outreach.lsu.edu